Rosengren/projectEuler/README.md

 ###Description

-[ProjectEuler](http://www.projecteuler.net) is a website that holds a large set of mathematical and computational problems dealing with massive data sets that require clever programming solutions to solve.
+[ProjectEuler](http://www.projecteuler.net) is a website that holds a large set of mathematical and computational problems dealing with massive data sets that require clever programming solutions in order to solve them.

-###List of Problems (title):
+###List of Problems Solved:

 1. Multiples of 3 and 5
 1. Even Fibbonacci numbers